dahn0209/ExampleCode/Graphs/readme.md

 * solutionCode - provides solution files for each code along

+> [!IMPORTANT]
+> The code along talks about a 10000sample file.
+This file
+> was too large to store on github, so you will want to generate one yourself
+> if you want to run the test.

 ## Generating Sample Data

 You can generate sample data by running the `dag-generate.py` script in the samples directory.